perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 This repository contains the implementation of the PPCA (Population Potential on Catchment Areas) protocol, which is a part of the [EMC2 research project](https://emc2-dut.org/).
 The project aims to evaluate population potential within specified catchment areas using various data sources and machine learning techniques.
 For more information about the EMC2 project, visit EMC2 Research Project.

 The protocol is designed to work globally; you only need to provide the coordinates of the bounding box for your area of interest.
+Coordinate examples are provided [here](https://github.com/perezjoan/PPCA-codes/blob/main/Case%20studies%20Coordinate%20Examples.txt)

 The code is written in Python, and each script requires a specific environment.
 The environments are detailed below, with links to text files containing the necessary conda commands (e.g., conda create, conda install, etc.).